starkandwayne-attic/starkandwayne.github.com/_posts/2012-11-08-deploy-all-new-rails-apps-cloud-foundry-with-appscrolls.md

 * runs an initial deploy (`vmc push`) to your current target Cloud Foundry

 There are still a couple of manual, repetitive steps during the CF deployment.
 I might get annoyed by those one day and patch VMC so the whole thing is automated.
 Or perhaps you fix it first!

+Let me know in the comments if it works great or in the <a href="https://github.com/drnic/appscrolls/issues?labels=&amp;milestone=&amp;state=open">AppScrolls Issues Tracker</a> if it doesn't work so great.